- 10 Questions for Financial Services when considering CyberSecurity Solutions

 c) The United Kingdom and European Union

-Requirement 5 - privacy and data protection compliance: If your organization stores or processes information belonging to citizens of the United Kingdom or European Union, solutions must provide or incorporate security policies necessary for compliance with GDPR.
-When doing business on an international level or sharing information overseas, it is very important to know that your organization is following all GDPR standards or other relevant standards in jurisdictions where your customers live.
+Requirement 5 – privacy and data protection compliance: If your organisation stores or processes information belonging to citizens of the United Kingdom or European Union, solutions must provide or incorporate security policies necessary for compliance with GDPR.
+When doing business on an international level or sharing information overseas, it is very important to know that your organisation is following all GDPR standards or other relevant standards in jurisdictions where your customers live.

 a) Financial